anchore/syft/internal/capabilities/generate/README.md

 - Ensures all catalogers in YAML exist in the binary
 - Ensures all capabilities sections are filled (no TODOs/nulls)

-**Failure means:** you added/removed a cataloger but didn't regenerate packages.yaml
+**Failure means:** you added/removed a cataloger but didn't regenerate the ecosystem YAML files

 **Fix:** run `go generate ./internal/capabilities`